nus-cs2113-AY2425S1/tp/docs/team/toby-yu.md

 - **Track Application Status**: Users can save the current status of their application (e.g., not applied, applied, interview scheduled, offer received) and update it as the application progresses.
 - **Edit and Manage Internships**: Users can edit saved internships, modify statuses, update deadlines, or remove outdated internships from the list.
 - **Filter Internships by Key Criteria**: The user can filter internships by relevant skills, application status, or upcoming deadlines.
+-  **Sort Internships by Key Criteria**: Users can sort tracked internships by relevant criteria such as required skills, application status, or upcoming deadlines, helping them prioritize applications.
 - **Monitor Deadlines Easily**: The tool helps users stay on top of their internship deadlines with sorting features and deadline alerts.

 ---